Greybody factors in scalar-tensor gravity and beyond: Introduction

 In the second part of our manuscript, we will address the perturbations of the gravitational field itself.~We will adopt a full-theory approach, and consider also the coupled perturbations of the scalar field of the theory.
 We will consider two different subclasses of Horndeski theory, the shift-symmetric and the quadratic-quartic-scalar-Gauss-Bonnet theory.
 Here, we will work in the linear approximation, and focus on the axial sector where the perturbations of the scalar and gravitational fields get decoupled.
 We will derive and study the gravitational potentials in each case, and for the sake of comparison, we will present also the corresponding results for a test spin-2 field.
-Applying the appropriate boundary conditions, we will determine both the greybody factors and quasinormal frequencies, and study their behaviour for a number of background black-hole solutions along the complete existence line spanned by the hair-sourcing parameter.
-To our knowledge greybody factors have not been calculated before in the context of modified gravities with additional scalars in the non-decoupling limit.
-We therefore hope that our analysis will pave the way for similar analyses in other frameworks, while simultaneously complementing and expanding the relevant studies that have appeared in the literature~\cite{Lima:2020seq, Yang:2023lcm, Antoniou:2024gdf, Antoniou:2024hlf}.
+Applying the appropriate boundary conditions, we will determine both the greybody factors and quasinormal frequencies, and study their behavior for a number of background black-hole solutions along the complete existence line spanned by the hair-sourcing parameter.
+To our knowledge greybody factors have not been calculated before in the context of modified gravities with additional scalars in the nondecoupling limit.
+We therefore hope that our analysis will pave the way for similar analyses in other frameworks, while simultaneously complementing and expanding the relevant studies that have appeared in the literature~\cite{Tattersall:2018nve, Yang:2023lcm, Antoniou:2024gdf, Antoniou:2024hlf, Yang:2024cjf, Charmousis:2025xug}.

-The outline of our paper is as follows:~we start in Section~\ref{Sec:II} with the presentation of the general theoretical framework and form of spacetime background.
-In Section~\ref{Sec:III}, we perform the test-field analysis for scalar and vector particles propagating in the background of a spherically-symmetric scalarised black hole of beyond Horndeski theory.
-In Section~\ref{Sec:IV}, we proceed to perform the full-field analysis of the perturbations of the gravitational and scalar field, and study the axial sector employing as background solutions two spherically-symmetric black holes emerging in the context of Horndeski theory.
-We finish with our conclusions in Section~\ref{Sec:Conclusions}.
+The outline of our paper is as follows:~we start in Sec.~\ref{Sec:II} with the presentation of the general theoretical framework and form of spacetime background.
+In Sec.~\ref{Sec:III}, we perform the test-field analysis for scalar and vector particles propagating in the background of a spherically symmetric scalarized black hole of beyond Horndeski theory.
+In Sec.~\ref{Sec:IV}, we proceed to perform the full-field analysis of the perturbations of the gravitational and scalar field, and study the axial sector employing as background solutions two spherically symmetric black holes emerging in the context of Horndeski theory.
+We finish with our conclusions in Sec.~\ref{Sec:Conclusions}.